INTERVIEW 2022.10.07

 Q, please tell us your enthusiasm for the long-awaited match at Ajinomoto Stadium.

-A, we have often been able to play well in the second half of the season, so I want to do my best to win in front of our fans and supporters at our home, Ajinomoto Stadium.
+A, we have often been able to play well in the second half of the season, so I want to do my best to win in front of our fans and supporters at our home ground, Ajinomoto Stadium.